atacanpolat/Physician_Ownerships/README.md

 # Physician_Ownerships
-Predicting the ownership interest of physicians given their past transactions with medical companies
+The code that won the machine learning competition organized by TUM Decision Sciences and Systems Chair in collaboration with SAP.
+Task it to predict the ownership interest of physicians given their past transactions with medical companies.